 This should be what distinguishes Christian philosophers from secular ones, who do not admit revelation as a source of knowledge.
 But what actually seems to happen is that many of them start imitating it, making their own observations, intuitions, and inferences—rather than revelation—the yardstick for the positions they develop.
 They arrive at their views independently of Scripture; the Bible becomes a resource for rationalizing them after the fact when they want other Christians to accept them.

 Molinism is a clear example of starting with certain intuitions and then building an intellectual framework to support them—without first asking what God himself has revealed (or, worse, simply rejecting what God has revealed because it clashes with some intuition).
 There is no exegetical support for Molinism.
-Key Molinists like William Lane Craig openly acknowledge this.* Unlike Calvinism, which is derived from reading the Bible (even if you disagree with the interpretation), Molinism is derived from reasoning based on the intuitions of philosophers.
+Key Molinists like William Lane Craig openly acknowledge this.
+[See Foreknowledge: Four Views, 123–125. where Craig denies that Scripture explicitly teaches middle knowledge, but affirms that what it teaches is consistent with Molinism] Unlike Calvinism, which is derived from reading the Bible (even if you disagree with the interpretation), Molinism is derived from reasoning based on the intuitions of philosophers.